ArctosDB/Arctos-Workflows/.github/ISSUE_TEMPLATE/NMMNH_Locality_Bulkload.md

    - [ ] Delete coordinates
    - [ ] Go to [Find Localities](https://arctos.database.museum/place.cfm?sch=locality)
    - [ ] In Locality Name Search for State, County (no specific locality) to find a georeferenced, whole-county locality
-   - [ ] Copy the coordinates and uncertainty radius from this locality into the bulkload file for public localities in this county.
+   - [ ] Copy the coordinates, uncertainty radius, and georeference source from this locality into the bulkload file for public localities in this county.
+   - [ ] Save as csv and load